-- Iron Man: Tony Stark provides the page image for a very good reason.
+Iron Man: Tony Stark is very much this.
 A quote from the movie (when being asked if he went "Twelve for Twelve" with the Maxim covergirls) explains it all: "Yes and No. March and I had scheduling conflicts, but December was twins."

 Films — Live-Action

 As seen on the page image, Tony Stark a.k.a.
 Iron Man, right from the start of the movie.
 While establishing his character, it's shown that he can easily turn a reporter from trying to paint him up as some kind of evil warlord to falling into bed with him in about 20 seconds.

 In Perfume the sociopathic protagonist with an inhuman sense of smell makes a perfume Powered by a Forsaken Child or seven that, when applied, causes everyone in a large area to not only love you, but also tear off their clothes and have sex with everyone around.
 He uses it at a public event with hundreds of people.
 This scene also occurs in the novel.

 Dangerous Liasons and remakes like Cruel Intentions specifically avert this trope by spending quite a lot of time on the planning and implementation of a seduction.

 James Bond's talent with pornomancy is legendary; nearly every movie he is featured in has him seducing women under the most peculiar circumstances and using the most improbable techniques.
 The most recent, rebooted Bond movies have played with it: